SmartBoard-V1/expansion_module_dual_potentiometer/README.md

 ![license](https://img.shields.io/badge/license-MIT-green)

 ## Overview
-This repository contains the design and implementation details of a Dual Potentiometer Module, integrating two distinct potentiometers with an ATtiny48 microcontroller and an MCP3202 ADC for precise analog-to-digital conversion.
+This repository contains the design and implementation details of a Dual Potentiometer Module, integrating two distinct potentiometers with an MCP3202 ADC for precise analog-to-digital conversion.
 Designed for smartboard system expansions, it connects via a single smartboard connector and supports precise parameter control for a wide range of applications.

 ## Key Features
 - **Variable Resistance Potentiometer**: Smooth, continuous rotation from 0 to maximum resistance, suitable for volume or intensity control.
 - **Center-Detent Potentiometer**: Features a tactile midpoint for easy balance or center-value setting, ideal for parameters requiring deviation from a central point (e.g., left-right, negative-positive adjustments).
-- **ATtiny48 Microcontroller**: Processes digital signals efficiently.
 - **MCP3202 ADC**: A 12-bit Analog-to-Digital Converter (ADC) with SPI interface for high precision analog signal conversion, enhancing the module's accuracy and reliability.
-- **SPI Communication**: Facilitates robust and versatile communication through the Serial Peripheral Interface (SPI), ensuring reliable data transfer between the microcontroller, ADC, and any connected smartboard system.
+- **SPI Communication**: Facilitates robust and versatile communication through the Serial Peripheral Interface (SPI), ensuring reliable data transfer between the ADC and any connected smartboard system.
 - **Smartboard Compatibility**: Easily integrates with smartboard systems through a dedicated connector.
 - **Ease of Programming**: Direct programming and configuration via connector signals.

 ### MCP3202 ADC
 The MCP3202 ADC is a crucial component of this module, offering high-resolution analog-to-digital conversion with its 12-bit precision.
 It features two analog input channels, making it perfect for reading the potentiometers' positions.
-The ADC communicates with the ATtiny48 microcontroller through SPI, providing fast and accurate data transfer for real-time adjustments.
+The ADC communicates through SPI, providing fast and accurate data transfer for real-time adjustments.

 ### Schematic
 ![Schematic](media/sch.png)